 Removing the clock hands

-If there is a second hand on the clock, grab it with your fingers and pull it straight off of the clock.
-Hold the minute hand still as you turn the nut to the left with needle nose pliers to remove the nut and the hand.
+If there is a second hand on the clock, grab it with fingers and pull it straight off of the clock.
+Hold the minute hand still as turning the nut to the left with needle nose pliers to remove the nut and the hand.
 Next is the hour hand, this is only a friction fit, twist and pull off.

 Removing a Hermle Quartz Movement